illumio-shield/illumio-splunk-app/IllumioAppforSplunk/README.md

 6. Click **Save**.
 It may take quite a bit of time to build the summary for the accelerated model - the progress can be seen under the **ACCELERATION** section after clicking the caret to the left of the model name

 > [!NOTE]
-> If using a distributed search head cluster, see the Splunk documentation on [sharing data model acceleration summaries](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Sharedatamodelsummaries) to aviod rebuilding the summary on each search head in the cluster
+> If using a distributed search head cluster, see the Splunk documentation on [sharing data model acceleration summaries](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Sharedatamodelsummaries) to avoid rebuilding the summary on each search head in the cluster

 **Rebuilding the Data Model**